Parole Review Committeedeciding who is safe for release from prison

 The training will introduce you to all aspects of the criminal justice process, including prison life and the role of the probation service.

-Two or three afternoons a month (including reading time).
+Three or four days a month (including reading time).
 The work is flexible, and you can arrange it to fit around other commitments.
 Meetings are scheduled five months in advance and you receive the paperwork two weeks in advance of the meeting.

 Limited expenses will be reimbursed.